Why Seoul Day Trips Feel Repetitive After Day 3 (Most Travelers Miss This)

 • Limit long-return day trips to two within a one-week schedule

-• Stay near major transport hubs to reduce cumulative transfer fatigue
+• Stay near major transport hubs to reduce cumulative transfer fatigue at both ends

-Continue reading the structural mechanism behind perceived time loss: Why Seoul Day Trips Can Make a 7-Day Trip Feel Repetitive — The Day Trip Variety Illusion
+Why Seoul Day Trips Can Make a 7-Day Trip Feel Repetitive — The Day Trip Variety Illusion

 Advertisement